MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation-fabric.md

   * allowTakeOver
   * allowSkipTilesWithMissingPrerequisites

-  If you need one of these APIs, use Power BI API to deploy.
+  If you need one of these APIs, use the [Power BI API](./pipeline-automation.md) to deploy.
 However, these APIs only work for Power BI items.

 ## Related content